azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 ### Task 1: Delete the resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.

-2. Search for the name of your research group and select it from the list
+2. Search for the name of your research group and select it from the list.

-3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.

 You should follow all steps provided *after* attending the Hands-on lab.